 What is dynamic pricing in hotels and how does it work

-Dynamic pricing is the way you adjust room rates automatically or with as little manual input as possible based on real-time insights surrounding demand, availability or competitor rates as well as local events or peak holidays.
-This strategy helps you respond to what is happening in the market and align your hotel rates to capture the best opportunities.
+Dynamic pricing is the way you adjust rates across your hotel automatically or with as little manual input as possible.
+It’s based on real-time insights surrounding demand, availability or competitor rates as well as local events or peak holidays.
+This strategy helps you respond to what is happening in the market and align your hotel rates to capture the best opportunities across all departments.

 Fixed rates are safe but dynamic rates create flexibility and profits

-When fixing rates manually, it gives you the safety of certainty but flexibility comes at a cost.
-Using a dynamic pricing approach means the same room might be priced differently on Tuesday than a Friday to accurately target the demand at that given moment.
+When working with fixed rates, it gives you the safety of certainty but flexibility comes at a cost.
+Using a dynamic pricing approach means prices may differ on a Tuesday than a Friday to accurately target the demand at that given moment.

 Most hotels now operate in an unpredictable market where changes like events, bank holidays, school breaks and corporate travellers boost last-minute booking volumes that creates a shift.
 This means the pricing picture is constantly changing but also requires you to have the strategy in place to keep up with sudden demand.